Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/QC and normalization.md

 We generally do not perform non-linear transformations on our data.

 Exception: UMAPs often look better when drawn from log- and sqrt-transformed data or from Pearson residuals.
+Pearson residuals are problematic for big datasets, however, since they convert your data from a sparse matrix to a dense matrix.